Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Methods

 \subsection{Ensemble Training and Diversification}

 In our setup, we wish to train a set of models within an ensemble while encouraging model diversity.
 Let $f_i$ denote the i$^{th}$ model predictions within an ensemble consisting of $N_m$ models.
-Each model is trained on a joint objective comprising the conventional cross-entropy loss with the target labels, complemented by a diversification term, represented as ${L}_{\text{div}}$.
-The composite training objective is then: Where $\mathcal{L}_{\text{xent}}$ is the cross-entropy loss, $\mathcal{L}^{\text{obj}}_{\text{div}}$ is the diversification term for a particular objective, and $\gamma$ is a hyper-parameter used to modulate the importance of diversification within the optimization objective.
-To impart diversity to the ensemble, we investigated five diversification objectives denoted by ${{obj} \in \{\ \text{div},\ \text{cross},\ l_1,\ l_2,\ \text{kl}\}}$.
+Each model is trained on a joint objective comprising the conventional cross-entropy loss with the target labels, complemented by a diversification term computed on synthetic counterfactuals, represented as ${L}_{\text{div}}$.